A Conditional Distribution Equality Testing Framework using Deep Generative Learning

 \subsection{HIV-1 Drug Resistance Dataset}

 This dataset contains information on 16 drugs from three classes.
 We consider two classes: the nucleotide reverse transcriptase inhibitors (NRTIs) to which nine drugs belong, and the non-nucleoside RT inhibitors (NNRTIs) containing three drugs.
-In this analysis, the response variable is the log-transformed drug resistance level.
-Each component of the covariates $X$ is a binary variable, representing the presence or absence of a mutation.
-The samples with missing drug resistance information and mutations that appear less than three times are removed from the analysis.
-Such a data preprocessing procedure leads to the dataset with 319 covariates and 5718 observations in total.
+In this analysis, the response $Y$ is the log-transformed drug resistance level.
+Each component of $X$ is a binary indicator of mutation presence.
+After removing samples with missing drug resistance data and rare mutations (fewer than three occurrences), the final dataset contains 319 covariates and 5,718 observations.
 The sample sizes for the nine drugs are as follows: 633 for 3TC, 628 for ABC, 630 for AZT, 632 for D4T, 353 for DDI, 732 for DLV, 734 for EFV, and 746 for NVP.

 The primary goal of this analysis is to examine whether the distribution of drug resistance levels given the gene mutations are identical across the two drug classes NRTIs and NNRTIs, which is the null hypothesis in this analysis.
-For different methods, their $p$-value are computed and presented in Table \ref{tab:HIV}, which shows that all $p$-values of the proposed GCA-CDET methods are much smaller than 0.05, suggesting rejection of the null hypothesis.
+For different methods, their $p$-value are computed and presented in Table \ref{tab:HIV}, which shows that almost all $p$-values of the GCA-CDET,GCIT and DRGCIT are much smaller than 0.05, suggesting rejection of the null hypothesis.
 This decision is consistent with the finding of a medical study \citep{rhee2006genotypic} that, drugs within these two classes target different gene mutations through distinct mechanisms.
-Conversely, WCPT(NN) gives $p$-values much larger than 0.05 in some cases, leading to an opposite decision.
-Moreover, due to the high dimensionality of covariates for the HIV-1 dataset, WCPT(KLR) method fails in this case as the kernel method fails to estimate the density ratio in high dimension.
-For this reason, we do not report the result of WCPT(KLR) in Table \ref{tab:HIV}.
+Conversely, WCPT gives $p$-values much larger than 0.05 in some cases, leading to an opposite decision.